OriginCodeAcademy/Cohort11/Projects/Week-02/05-MortgageCalculator/README.md

 8. Angular bootstrapping - add the following to your index.html file:
   - an ng-app directive in the `<html>` tag.
   - an ng-controller directive in the `<body>` tag.
-  - an ng-repeat directive to generate the rows of Top Spots data
 9. Write the following JavaScript in your `app.js` file:
   - Create an Angular module using Angular snippets and name your app, `app`.
   - Create an Angular controller named `MortgageController` using Angular snippets.
 Write the following JavaScript in your `app.js` file